Information and Particle Physics: Introduction

 \section{Introduction}

-One way to understand the structure of the Schrodinger equation, in particular its linearity, is to use maximum entropy (uncertainty), or information theoretic, arguments \cite{Reg} similar to those used to infer probability distributions in statistical mechanics \cite{Jay,Buc}.
-In the approach of Ref.\cite{Reg}, one starts with the action for classical ensemble dynamics, representing the coupled classical Hamilton-Jacobi and continuity equations, and demands in addition that a certain measure of information, the Fisher measure, is simultaneously minimised so as to maximise our uncertainty (minimise our bias) of the microscopic dynamics.
+In statistical mechanics, the maximum entropy principle is a method to infer probability distributions that give the least biased description of the state of a system\cite{Jay,Buc,Buc1}.
+In a similar way one may understand the structure of the Schrodinger equation, in particular its linearity, by using maximum entropy (uncertainty), or information-theoretic arguments \cite{Reg,Reg1}.

+In the approach of Ref.\cite{Reg,Reg1}, one starts with the action for classical ensemble dynamics, representing the coupled classical Hamilton-Jacobi and continuity equations, and demands in addition that a certain measure of information, the Fisher measure, is simultaneously minimised so as to maximise our uncertainty (minimise our bias) of the microscopic dynamics.
 That procedure results in the usual Schrodinger equation after a change of variables combines the two real coupled nonlinear equations into one linear complex equation for the wavefunction.

-The use of the Fisher measure in Ref.\cite{Reg} needs motivation: It can be constructed axiomatically \cite{Par1} as the simplest measure satisfying constraints suitable to the context, just as the Gibbs-Shannon entropy measure is the simplest expression satisfying the requirements for statistical mechanics \cite{Jay,Sha}.

-In Ref.\cite{Par2} generalised measures were considered in the above maximum uncertainty approach, leading to nonlinear Schrodinger equations whose properties have been further investigated \cite{Par3}; an application to quantum cosmology \cite{Ngu} used the nonlinear equations to model expected new physics at the Planck scale: it was found that even a weak nonlinearity could replace the Big Bang singularity by a bounce.
+The use of the Fisher measure in Ref.\cite{Reg,Reg1} needs motivation: It can be constructed axiomatically \cite{Par1,Par1a} as the simplest measure satisfying constraints suitable to the context, just as the Gibbs-Shannon entropy measure is the simplest expression satisfying the requirements for statistical mechanics \cite{Jay,Sha}.
+Relaxing the constraints gives generalised measures\cite{Par2}, such as the Kullback-Liebler entropy\cite{kul}, which then lead within the maximum uncertainty approach to nonlinear Schrodinger equations whose properties have been further investigated \cite{Par3,Par3a,Par3b,Par3c}; an application to quantum cosmology \cite{Ngu,Ngu1} used the nonlinear equations to model expected new physics at the Planck scale: it was found that even a weak nonlinearity could replace the Big Bang singularity by a bounce.